-Babas (masculine) and Nyonyas are offsprings of inter-racial marriages, generally between a Chinese male and a native ...
+This heritage museum focus on Babas and Nyonyas - offspring of interracial marriages, generally between a Chinese male and a ...
 More

 Baba and Nyonya Heritage Museum

-Babas (masculine) and Nyonyas are offsprings of inter-racial marriages, generally between a Chinese male and a native non-Muslim female.
-Also called Peranakan or Straits Chinese, they became a culturally distinct community, from which a unique range of attire, customs, architecture, language and cuisine evolved.
-The featured museum, a private enterprise housed in a beautifully restored ancestral home dating back to mid 19th century, is a rare treasure which succinctly captures the aura of an interesting era.
+This heritage museum focus on Babas and Nyonyas - offspring of interracial marriages, generally between a Chinese male and a native non-Muslim female.
+Also called Peranakan or Straits Chinese, they become culturally distinct from their community.
+The featured museum, a private enterprise housed in a beautifully restored ancestral home dating back to the mid 19th Century, is a rare treasure which succinctly captures the aura of an interesting era.
 At the heart of its charm is an archive of costumes and knick-knacks that once served the Peranakan lifestyle.

 The guide demanded you to pay first with very unfriendly tone.
 They should have a ticket counter instead of asking visitor directly.

 The exhibits are quite interesting and the guild doing a reasonable job except she has to be more polite.